barsoft/petproject/README.md

     Countries are pulled through a free REST service.

 ## Usage
-Input data and submit form
+First edit config with your credentials.
+Then input data and submit form